student-to-software-engineer/student-to-software-engineer/docs/7-find-your-first-internship/1-job-searching/index.md

 Keep in mind that North American universities operate on different academic calendars—some use **semesters (three terms)** while others use **quarters (four terms)**—so adjust your timeline accordingly.

 ## Where to Search

+There are lots of places to look for internships.

+### Surface Level Job Boards

+LinkedIn, Indeed, Glassdoor, etc all have job boards where companies post their open positions.

+My advice with these is to make sure you are searching every "permutation" of the job title you are looking for.

+For example, if you are looking for a "Software Engineer Intern" position, make sure you also search for "Software Developer Intern", "Software Intern", "Software Developer Co-op", "Developer Intern", "Developer Co-op", etc.

+### Online Communities

+Online communities like Reddit, Discord, and Slack can be great places to find internship opportunities.
+Many tech-focused communities have dedicated job boards or channels where companies post openings.

+The cscareers Discord for example has a bot that posts new job listings from various sources, including company websites and job boards as they are posted.

+### University Career Services

+Most universities have a career services office that can help you find internships.
+They often have job boards, resume workshops, and interview prep resources specifically for students.

+This may or may not be coupled to your university has a co-op program.

+### University Related Opportunities

+Does your university have opportunities like research internships?
+Although these might not necessarily be software engineering roles, they can still provide valuable experience and networking opportunities.